kata-containers/kata-containers/Limitations.md

 its own kernel.
 Due to this higher degree of isolation, certain container capabilities cannot be supported or are implicitly enabled through the VM.

-# Definiton of a limitation
+# Definition of a limitation

 The [Open Container Initiative](https://www.opencontainers.org/) [Runtime Specification](https://github.com/opencontainers/runtime-spec) ("OCI spec")